AminiMehrdad/Compeny/README.md

 # Compeny and Employes

-### Consider a network consisting of employees and various companies using Mongoose Aggregation.
+### Consider a network consisting of employees and various companies using MongoDB Express.js ejs.
 The requirements are as follows:

 - Perform CRUD operations for companies.
 The company information includes:
     - Name